Military Article 15, NJP, and Captain’s Mast Cases – Military Defense Lawyer

 An Article 15 is an administrative disciplinary action that can have a significant impact on a military member’s career (current rank, promotion, and assignments) – and could even lead to administrative discharge/separation in this time of military drawdowns.
-Because of this, having an experienced and aggressive defense attorney on your side is absolutely vital in these military cases.
+Because of this, having an experienced and aggressive military defense attorney on your side is absolutely vital in these military cases.

 Our attorneys defend military members facing Article 15s, which includes assistance with written presentation, personal presentation, and Article 15 appeals.
 Our attorneys are civilian criminal defense attorneys and former military JAG lawyers who exclusively practice military law and defend military members stationed around the world who are facing military trials, disciplinary actions, appeals, adverse actions, board hearings, and investigations.
 If you’re facing a military Article 15, don’t hesitate to seek the legal help you’re going to need.